libuv/libuv/docs/src/handle.rst

     a ``UV_ENOBUFS`` error will be triggered in the :c:type:`uv_udp_recv_cb` or the :c:type:`uv_read_cb` callback.

-    A suggested size (65536 at the moment in most cases) is provided, but it's just an indication, not related in any way to the pending data to be read.
-The user is free to allocate the amount of memory they decide.

-    As an example, applications with custom allocation schemes such as using freelists, allocation pools or slab based allocators may decide to use a different size which matches the memory chunks they already have.
+    Though the user is free to allocate the memory size in the callback, a suggested size is 64k (65536).
+Applications with custom allocation schemes such as using freelists, allocation pools or slab based allocators may decide to use a different size which matches the memory chunks they already have.